 While all of this is actually great, the true feature of this impact wrench is you no longer need to rely on a pneumatic wrench for your job.
 Milwaukee 2767-20 M18 impact wrench can take its place.

 While the head of this tool is quite big, it is still the most compact head in its class and price range.
 In fact, this power tool only weighs 7.5 pounds and that is with a battery.

-In terms of grip, it is your typical Milwaukee grip with the rubber over-mould and textured for extra grip.
+In terms of grip, it is your typical Milwaukee grip with the rubber over-mold and textured for extra grip.
 Aside from that, this tool utilizes a variable speed trigger in order to control the speed of the wrench.
-As with the other Milwaukee equipment, their trigger is quite easy to control and maintain at consistent speed.
+As with the other Milwaukee equipment, their trigger is quite easy to control and maintain at a consistent speed.

 On the base of this impact wrench, you can find 3-speed selectors along with a bolt removal setting.
 The bolt removal setting provides the consumer more control when removing fasteners by slowing to 750 RPM once the fastener has been busted loose.

 - Comes with LED lights to illuminate dimmed workstations

 - Incorporated with premium rubber over-mold that withstands corrosive materials

 - Features friction ring design to guarantee quick and easy socket changes

 - Comes with red lithium batteries that deliver more work per charge